Current Course*FAQ*After the CourseBaden PowellCourse HistoryCourse Patches

 Wood Badge for adult Scouters at ALL levels and programs: Cub Scouting, Scouts BSA, Venturing, Sea Scouting and Exploring, as well as District and Council members.
 Here are the qualifications:

-• Be a registered adult member of the Boy Scouts of America, at least 18 years of age
+• Be a registered adult member of Scouting America, at least 18 years of age

 • Complete youth protection training and basic training courses for your primary Scouting position